Narrated by Paul Newman

 and issues in a new, even refreshing light.

-Reviews & Awards"Highly recommended.
+Reviews and Festivals"Highly recommended.
 Riveting...
 Robert Caughlan's film provides a fascinating, never-flagging account of this remarkable man.
 McCloskey... invariably chose conviction over self-interest.
 And the convictions more often than not appear on the historically just side despite their political fragility at the time he proclaimed them.
 An exemplary, larger-than-life life.
 A film more than worthy of its extraordinary subject."

 - Educational Media Reviews Online